likeclem30/area_backend/AreasBackend/README.md

 Areas Backend example
 =======

-This code is our example of Areas Engine.
-It is a Flask application (https://www.djangoproject.com/) that creates a RESTful backend to store microblogging posts.
+This is the Areas services that creates a RESTful backend to store Area.

-**THIS IS AN EXAMPLE WEBSITE**
+**THIS IS Area Api**

 Set it up
 ------